Huntsville City

 District-Level NCES Analysis

 Huntsville City operates 43 public schools serving 23,776 students, placing it in the mid-size range in Alabama.
-The school portfolio breaks down into 26 other, 11 middle, 6 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 23,884 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Madison County County.
+The school portfolio breaks down into 26 combined, 11 middle, 6 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Madison County.

-Academic infrastructure includes 6 of 43 schools offering Advanced Placement (91 AP courses district-wide), a 491:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 23.5% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 6 of 43 schools offering Advanced Placement (91 AP courses district-wide), a 491:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 23.5% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 40.9% African American, 32.0% White, 18.2% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Whitesburg Middle School, with a diversity index of 70.4/100.

 Huntsville City school enrollment varies 11× across entities